vinkels/RL_visual_task/README.md

 pip install requirements-txt
 ```
 ### project structure
+main.py is the execution script for the experiment.
+Here you can adjust parameters like participant number, reward scheme and keybinding for the learning phase.
 All scripts used for preprocessing of images are located in the img_prep folder.
 These scripts are not always python2.7 compatible and are not needed to run the experiment.
+In the experiment folder you can find scripts session.py that contains the actual experiment
+and img_sets.py that creates randomized images lists for every session.

 ### Running